AnicetNgrt/flore1/README.md

 ---
  ## <a name="engine.textasset"></a>📜 Engine.TextAsset [(sub)class](#classes)
  A TextAsset instance (Asset) is a building manual for creating [TextAsset.TextSprites](#engine.textasset.textsprite).
-It is mainly here for conveniency since you could create several sprites with the same original `building_manual` string, without having to use textAssets.
-But more fonctionnalities will be made for TextAssets in the future.
+It can convert an easy syntax for c to a format more suitable for display.
  ### Subclass
 -  [TextSprite](#engine.textasset.textsprite)
 ### <a name="textasset-props"></a>Property